Goertek

-Goertek Inc. (was stylized as GoerTek) is a Chinese acoustic components company, listed on the Shenzhen Stock Exchange in May 2008.
+Goertek Inc. (formerly stylized as GoerTek) is a Chinese acoustic components company founded in 2001.
+The company was started in June 2001 by the billionaire entrepreneur Jiang Bin and his wife Hu Shuangmei.
+His brother, Jiang Long, serves as vice chairman.
+The company was listed on the Shenzhen Stock Exchange in May 2008.

 The company claims to hold the largest market value among acoustic companies on the Shenzhen Stock Exchange.
 Goertek's main focuses consist of R&D, production and sales of electro-acoustic components, optical components, electronic accessories and related products.
+The global headquarters of Goertek is in Weifang, with manufacturing operations in Vietnam.
+The company has over 80,000 employees.